Xeplosion/harvest-hollow/README.md

 ### Rebus Original Soundtracks & Classical Arrange

 The games OST comes from *Kartia: The Word of Fate Original Soundtracks & Classical Arrange*.
 Over 2 hours of perfect mood setting audio.
+Artist(s): *Kenichi Tsuchiya, Masaki Kurokawa.*

 ### Gameplay Content and Dialouge

-*Zambrin* uses the extended version of the MonoGame engine.
+*Harvest Hollow* uses the extended version of the MonoGame engine.
 All gameplay content and dialouge are 100% owned and created by *Xeplosion Games Coorperation*.